A Survey on Bayesian Deep Learning: Introduction

-Apart from the major advantage that BDL provides a principled way of unifying deep learning and PGM, another benefit comes from the implicit regularization built in BDL.
-By imposing a prior on hidden units, parameters defining a neural network, or the model parameters specifying the causal inference, BDL can to some degree avoid overfitting, especially when we do not have sufficient data.
+Besides the advantages above, another benefit comes from the implicit regularization built in BDL.
+By imposing a prior on hidden units, parameters defining a neural network, or the model parameters specifying the conditional dependencies, BDL can to some degree avoid overfitting, especially when we have insufficient data.
 Usually, a BDL model consists of two components, a \emph{perception component} that is a Bayesian formulation of a certain type of neural networks and a \emph{task-specific component} that describes the relationship among different hidden or observed variables using PGM.
 Regularization is crucial for them both.
-Neural networks usually have large numbers of free parameters that need to be regularized properly.
-Regularization techniques like weight decay and dropout \cite{srivastava2014dropout} are shown to be effective in improving performance of neural networks and they both have Bayesian interpretations \cite{gal2015dropout}.
+Neural networks are usually heavily over-parameterized and therefore needs to be regularized properly.
+Regularization techniques such as weight decay and dropout \cite{srivastava2014dropout} are shown to be effective in improving performance of neural networks and they both have Bayesian interpretations \cite{gal2015dropout}.
 In terms of the task-specific component, expert knowledge or prior information, as a kind of regularization, can be incorporated into the model through the prior we imposed to guide the model when data are scarce.

-Yet another advantage of using BDL for complex tasks (tasks that need both perception and inference) is that it provides a principled Bayesian approach of handling parameter uncertainty.
-When BDL is applied to complex tasks, there are \emph{three kinds of parameter uncertainty} that need to be taken into account: \begin{compactenum} \item Uncertainty on the neural network parameters. \item Uncertainty on the task-specific parameters. \item Uncertainty of exchanging information between the perception component and the task-specific component. \end{compactenum} By representing the unknown parameters using distributions instead of point estimates, BDL offers a promising framework to handle these three kinds of uncertainty in a unified way.
-It is worth noting that the third uncertainty could only be handled under a unified framework like BDL.
-If we train the perception component and the task-specific component separately, it is equivalent to assuming no uncertainty when \emph{exchanging information} between the two components.